 The proposal would provide high quality office accommodation and new retail frontage, however, other policy objectives are challenged.
 The proposed building would significantly alter the contribution which this city block makes to the character of the area, the Covent Garden Conservation Area, and to the setting of Seven Dials.
-The public benefits of the scheme would not adequately mitigate or compensate for the more significant issues of scale, bulk and massing of the proposed building.
+The application is therefore reported back to members to decide whether the public benefits of the revised scheme would adequately mitigate or compensate for the design and conservation issues outlined above.